Open-Smartwatch/open-smartwatch-os/docs/firmware/osw_os.md

 ## Example Flags

 You want to know how to use some example code or see it in action?
-These flags enable vairous features that are not enabled by default - just search inside the source code for the flag to see how it works and what it does.
+These flags enable various features that are not enabled by default - just search inside the source code for the flag to see how it works and what it does.

 Flag | Description | Requirements
 ----------- | ----------- | -----------